Scaranman/Portfolio-Site/content/en/home/experience.md

     date_start: '2019-06-03'
     date_end: '2020-08-09'
     description: |2-
-      Refactored charts originally configured using a legacy Google Charts library with a more modern C3.js library.
+      Refactored code for data analytics page with charts originally configured using a legacy Google Charts library with a more modern C3.js library.
-      - Used Laragon as a local deployment environment
+      - Used Laragon as a local deployment environment.
-      - Tweaked design in a Symfony 3 codebase using:
+      - Updated designs in a Symfony 3 codebase using HTML, CSS, and JavaScript.
-        - HTML/CSS
-        - JavaScript
 design:
   columns: '2'
 ---